menandmice/micetro_docs/guides/user-manual/managing_dns_zones.rst

 1. In the leftmost sidebar, select :guilabel:`AD Integrated`.

-2. In the grid, select the zone(s) for which you want to set preferred servers.
+2. In the data grid, select the zone(s) for which you want to set preferred servers.

 3. Using either the :guilabel:`Action` or the Row :guilabel:`...` menu, select :guilabel:`Edit preferred servers`.